zopefoundation/z3c.recipe.paster/src/z3c/recipe/paster/README.txt

 server:

   >>> ls('bin')
-  -  buildout-script.py
-  -  buildout.exe
-  -  myapp-script.py
+  -  buildout
-  -  myapp.exe
+  -  myapp

 Check the content of our new generated myapp script.
 As you can see, the generated script uses the ``paste.script.command.run`` for starting our server:

-  >>> cat('bin', 'myapp-script.py')
+  >>> cat('bin', 'myapp')
   #!"C:\Python24\python.exe"
   <BLANKLINE>
   import sys